-Modified Lockout Yellow Used if there is a potential threat in the community but NOT near the school. • An administrator will advise Used if there is a potential threat in the community near the school. • An administrator will advise Run, Hide, Fight Red Used if there is an armed intruder inside the building. • Any teacher can advise of this over the intercom that we are going into a modified lockout, code yellow.
-As a teacher, check the halls for students and get any students into your classroom.
-Lock the doors and windows and then continue teaching.
-You will hear "all clear" when the lockout is over. over the intercom that we are going into lockout, code orange.
-As a teacher, check the halls for students and get any students into your classroom.
+LOCKOUT LOCKDOWN RUN, HIDE, FIGHT Used if there is a potential threat in the community but NOT near the school.
+Used if there is a potential threat in the community NEAR the school.
+Used if there is an armed intruder INSIDE the building.
+2 STEP PROCESS 2 STEP PROCESS 3 STEP PROCESS 1.
+An administrator will advise over the intercom that we are going into a LOCKOUT.
+2. Staff, check the halls for students and get any students into nearby classrooms.
+Lock the doors and windows and instruction will continue.
+(Please note class periods may be extended) 1.
+An administrator will advise over the intercom that we are going into a LOCKDOWN.
+2. Staff, check the halls for students and get any students into nearby classrooms.
 Lock doors, cover windows, turn off any lights and have students sit out of sight silently.
-You will hear "all clear" when the lockout is over. over the intercom and should state there is an armed intruder by (classroom the teacher is announcing from), code red. • As a teacher, determine based on location of announcing room if you should barricade your classroom or evacuate. • In the event of an armed intruder, there will be no allclear announcement over the intercom.
-Police will have taken over and will be going room to room to evacuate.
+(Please note class periods may be extended) 1.
+Any staff member can announce via intercom that there is an armed intruder by (location the staff member is announcing from).
+RUN, HIDE, FIGHT 2.
+Based on the location of the intercom message staff should decide to barricade or evacuate.
+3. If in the event of an armed intruder, there will be NO ALL-CLEAR announcement over the intercom.
+Law enforcement officials will take over the site and clear locations individually.